samskivert/mashups/pokeros/README.md

 together and aim to make something good out of them.
 Of course, the opponent then sometimes thwarts your plans, but that's to be expected.

+I also ended up limiting the number of consecutive cards allowed on the board to five.
+Otherwise things degenerated into ultra long straights and flushes and other uninterestingness.

 ## Scoring

 The scoring for each poker hand is as follows: